 P.S. - There’s no better way to enjoy a country than speaking with the locals.
-Make new friends, get around easily, and feel more confident with an app like Spanish Translator & Dictionary +, available for both iPhone and Android.
+Make new friends, get around easily, and feel more confident with an app like Spanish Translator +, available for iPhone and Android.

 Situated on the southern coast of Spain, the province of Malaga has so many things to see that we had to put the entire province as a destination!
 You can spend a few days (or a few weeks) exploring the charming towns and cities.
 As a bonus, it’s one of the most colorful provinces in Spain (but more on that later!).

 Start your trip in the capital of the province, which is also conveniently named Malaga.
 Since the city is known for its sea life, enjoy a walk through Puerto de Málaga and dine on locally-caught seafood at one of the many beachside cafes.
 From there, gawk at the magnificent architecture of the Alcazaba before taking a taxi to the 25,000-meter La Concepión Botanic Garden, which is a feast for the eyes by itself.
 Finish off your day with a visit to the Pablo Picasso Museum in the afternoon - this famous artist was born in Malaga!

 If you’re ready to escape the bustling metropolis of Malaga, head over to the bespoke resort town of Estepona.
 Take a stroll along the cobblestone streets in the historical center, leisurely shop at one of the any boutique stores, or enjoy a glass of wine overlooking the ocean.

 Looking for more day trips from Malaga?
 Here are a few to get you started: